 Important.
 Please note that dogs (except assistance dogs) are not allowed at Woods Mill nature reserve at any time.

 Volunteer groups and individual volunteering has started returning.
 This is a staged return, not all groups will be able to return at once, and there will be limited spaces.
 Your group leader will be in touch about the restart of your group.

 Getting in touch

-Please email rather than telephone if you need to get in touch with the Sussex Wildlife Trust.
+Please email rather than telephone if you need to in touch with the Sussex Wildlife Trust.
 Most staff are working from home and may take slightly longer to reply to enquiries, so we appreciate your patience.

 We recognise how important nature is for our wellbeing, and plan to send out regular updates for things you can do from home, or in your garden.
-We also encourage everyone to engage with us on Facebook, Instagram and Twitter as we will be sharing the sights and sounds of spring.
+We also encourage everyone to engage with us on Facebook, Instagram and Twitter as we will be sharing the sights and sounds of seasonal wildlife.